amoraide/vm-utils/README.md

 ## Introduction ##
 This is a set of Virtualbox tools written for general management of Virtualbox VMs, such as turning a VM on or off through console.
+Please note, this toolset's primary use is to do things to a headless VM server through the console.

+My own personal usage of these tools is to better manipulate environments where server to server communication is the norm.

 ## Setup ##
 In your `vm.list` file, add the list of VMs you want available to the tool.